yzshi5/FLAPS/README.md

 bash scripts_surrogate/eval_darcy_FNO.sh
 ```

-#### 2. Train FAPS Priors
+#### 2. Train FLAPS Priors
-After we get the trained forward surrogate, we can train the Flow Matching priors for FAPS.
+After we get the trained forward surrogate, we can train the Flow Matching priors for FLAPS.
 In this study, we test both function-space prior (FNO prior) and standard finite-dimensional prior (UNet prior).
-The results show the backward compatibility of FAPS
+The results show the backward compatibility of FLAPS

 ```bash
 bash scripts/train_darcy_prior.sh